SET UP TIPS: ONLINE LESSONS

 (5) ZOOM on Computer

-GO TO: Settings > Audio > UN-SELECT the box for “ Automatically adjust microphone volume”
+(5) UN-SELECT this box for “ Automatically adjust microphone volume”.

 ZOOM on iPhone & iPad